LOGIN

 March 13th, 2012 — 1:21pm

-This cichlid is a true wonder of nature.
+This species is a true wonder of nature.
 It lives in a soda lake which is full of hot, alkaline springs.
 The water contains a high concentration of sodium carbonate and other dissolved minerals and salts.
 The water conditions in the lake are typically pH 9.5-10.5, kH 7000+ and temperature 90-110°F!
-The water also has a sg reading of 1.2+ and is very shallow, having a maximum depth of only 2 metres.
-The fish can be acclimatised to more 'normal' conditions but the pH should not be al…
+The water also has a sg reading of 1.2+ and is very shallow, having a maximum depth of only 3 metres.
+It can be acclimatised to more 'normal' conditions but the pH should not be allowed …